 We will prioritise projects that:

-• seek to increase participation from young people from lower social economic groups and people who might not usually take part in social action
+• seek to increase participation from young people from less affluent social economic groups and young people who might not usually take part in volunteering, campaigning and fundraising activities

 We will not support: